mozilla/mozwebqa-test-templates/templateREADME.md

 __Optional/Intermediate level__

 ##### Virtual Environments
-Step 2 above installs the packages globally on your operating system.
+The step above installs the packages globally on your operating system.
 Using `virtualenv` you can sandbox Python packages into virtual environments for each Mozilla project you work on.
 Follow our [Virtual Env guide] to get a virtual environment up and running.
+We recommend this practice.
 [Virtual Env guide]: https://wiki.mozilla.org/QA/Execution/Web_Testing/Automation/Virtual_Environments

 Running Tests